ibm-cloud-architecture/refarch-eda-store-simulator/README.md

 docker run -ti --network kafkanet strimzi/kafka:latest-kafka-2.6.0 bash -c "/opt/kafka/bin/kafka-console-consumer.sh --bootstrap-server kafka:9092 --topic items --from-beginning"
 ```

 ## Development mode - run locally

-When developing the application, you may want to test on only one back end.
+When developing the application, you may want to test against only one backend.
 As the simulator can use three potential environments: kafka with local strimzi, rabbitmq and IBM MQ we have setup different docker compose configuration to run those middleware separately.

 ### RabbitMQ running the application in dev mode